Ques: What is the best way to check if what we eat is working nutritionally?

 How we all wish if it stayed at that!!

-This extra one unit over a period of time has the potential to cause lot of issues by disregulating the metabolic machinery once our fat storage capacity reach its threshold.
+This extra one unit over a period of time has the potential to cause lot of issues by disregulating the metabolic machinery/gut once our fat storage capacity reach its threshold.
 And when that happens, then what happens?
 It changes the equation by disturbing hormonal interactions compromising organ health.
 Non-alcoholic fatty liver (NAFL) or high blood glucose is one of the outcomes to begin with.

 How I handle it?

 Even though I believe to have a healthy metabolic machinery, it doesn’t mean that I can have as much as possible.
-If I eat more with no burn, I will also gain weight if I persist with over eating (basal metabolic rate can only handle it until a few days).
+If I eat more with no burn, I also gain weight if I persist with over eating (basal metabolic rate can only handle it until a few days).
 Therefore, either I have to compromise on the amount of ‘chapati’s’ (reduce carbs to adjust for extra sugar), or I have to adjust for this extra in the next meal.
-This is why I could handle not just some sweet, but also a beer (also get processed in the liver) as an example, without gaining weight and without compromising on my physical health parameters.
+This is why I could handle not just some sweet, but also a beer/wine (also get processed in the liver) as an example, without gaining weight and without compromising on my physical health parameters.

 Learning – Consider everything – yes, everything little that we ingest as a calorie, and learn to swap.
 Even though I have never counted calories in my life (I don’t) and I eat ad libitum (to fullness); I don’t overeat.
 I feel it.
 Mind or satiety?